 The Laatste Oordeel (Pieter Pourbus, 1551) is another telling of the biblical accounting of the Christian Apocalypse, a story full disturbing descriptions and near-perfect fodder for artists.
 In the case of Pourbus, he applies a high-level Renaissance technique and understanding and adds just a touch of bizarre Flemish imagery.
 In the foreground, two male figures 'pop' out of the ground with correct anatomical musculature and proper optical foreshortening.

 With a curatorial crescendo, this sequence of paintings concludes with the Laatste Oordeel (Jheronimus Bosch, 1500/05).
-Here, Bosch leaves behind any pretense of 'believability', and offers a glimpse of weird and wonton ruination.
+Here, Bosch leaves behind any pretense of 'believability', and offers a glimpse of weird and wanton ruination.
 His use of paint is superlative and innovative – thin threads of while paint move our eyes around the carnage, adding emphasis and action.
 Paradise is on the left, green and playful.
 The Savlator Mundi is in the central blue roundel, above a vision of utter disaster and confusion, as He lays judgement down.
 And Hades is on the right, its forces breech the walls – cities burn black, and the underserving suffer awful fates.

 The denouement plays out in the last few galleries.
 The artists bring all their skills, mathematical knowledge, and Flemish sensibilities to bear.
 De prediking van Johannes de Doper (school of Pieter Bruegel II, 1601/20), is a copy of a painting by Pieter Bruegel I – featured in a video in the Musea yesterday.